 - Was the day extraordinary or routine?

-- Each day can’t be monumental, but each day should be interesting and meaningful.
+- Every day can’t be monumental, but every day should be interesting and meaningful.
 Recognize the extraordinary day and what made it different.
 You need change if you have days that are tedious or boring.

 - Did you earn the money you were paid?